pimentel/sherlock-notes/README.md

 ## general recommendations

-- always run snakemake with `-p` which will give you the commands it is going to run (not just the file output)
+- always run snakemake with `-p` which will give you the commands it is going to run (not just the file output).
-- always perform a dry run with `-n` / `--dryrun`
+- always perform a dry run with `-n` / `--dryrun` (`snakemake -p --dryrun`).
 - if the project is large, have different directories with different Snakefiles
-- consider writing a `run.sh` script that simply has the snakemake command with some default resources
+- consider writing a `run.sh` script that simply has the snakemake command with some default resources.
-- the cluster seems to behave strangely if you don't give it an absolute path
+- the cluster seems to behave strangely if you don't give it an absolute path.
-  - I typically like to have a top level `config.py` file with a bunch of global paths/variables
+  - I typically like to have a top level `config.py` file with a bunch of global paths/variables.

 ## checking status of jobs and logs